decipher2k/Unstable-Confusion/README.md

 # Unstable-Confusion
 A simple GUI for stable diffusion with 8GB video RAM required.<br>
-Each images takes about 10 minutes to get generated on a RTX 3050 with 8GB RAM<br><br>
+Generating an image takes about 10 minutes on an RTX3050 with 8GB VRAM.<br><br>
 <br>
 The download package contains everything required - no installations besides dotNet are necessary.<br>
 Unzip using 7zip and you're ready to go!